Fluid catalytic cracking: History

+A British patent for catalytic cracking of oil was filed in 1868.

 The first commercial use of catalytic cracking occurred in 1915 when Almer M. McAfee of Gulf Refining Company developed a batch process using aluminium chloride (a Friedel–Crafts catalyst known since 1877) to catalytically crack heavy petroleum oils.
 However, the prohibitive cost of the catalyst prevented the widespread use of McAfee's process at that time.

 In 1922, a French mechanical engineer named Eugene Jules Houdry and a French pharmacist named E. A. Prudhomme set up a laboratory near Paris to develop a catalytic process for converting lignite coal to gasoline.
 Supported by the French government, they built a small demonstration plant in 1929 that processed about 60 tons per day of lignite coal.
 The results indicated that the process was not economically viable and it was subsequently shut down.

 Houdry had found that Fuller's earth, a clay mineral containing aluminosilicates, could convert oil derived from the lignite to gasoline.
 He then began to study the catalysis of petroleum oils and had some success in converting vaporized petroleum oil to gasoline.
 In 1930, the Vacuum Oil Company invited him to come to the United States and he moved his laboratory to Paulsboro, New Jersey.

 In 1931, the Vacuum Oil Company merged with Standard Oil of New York (Socony) to form the Socony-Vacuum Oil Company.
 In 1933, a small Houdry unit processed 200 oilbbl/d of petroleum oil.
 Because of the economic depression of the early 1930s, Socony-Vacuum was no longer able to support Houdry's work and gave him permission to seek help elsewhere.

 In 1933, Houdry and Socony-Vacuum joined with Sun Oil Company in developing the Houdry process.
 Three years later, in 1936, Socony-Vacuum converted an older thermal cracking unit in their Paulsboro refinery in New Jersey to a small demonstration unit using the Houdry process to catalytically crack 2000 oilbbl/d of petroleum oil.

 In 1937, Sun Oil began operation of a new Houdry unit processing 12000 oilbbl/d at their Marcus Hook refinery in Pennsylvania.
 The Houdry process at that time used reactors with a fixed bed of catalyst and was a semi-batch operation involving multiple reactors with some of the reactors in operation while other reactors were in various stages of regenerating the catalyst.
 Motor-driven valves were used to switch the reactors between online operation and offline regeneration and a cycle timer managed the switching.
 Almost 50 percent of the cracked product was gasoline as compared with about 25 percent from the thermal cracking processes.